| |

 lends itself to relationship formation I think.
 This story courtesy

-eGullet is the premier food discussion
+of Michael. ∞ eGullet is the premier food discussion

 site on the net.
 There are others, but none take the discussion